About

 What I write about

 Agent architecture.
-The thesis I keep returning to is simple enough to fit on a back cover: the model spends; the harness budgets.
+The thesis I keep returning to: the model spends; the harness budgets.
 The longer version: agent architecture is the design of bounded resource allocation under uncertainty.
 Twenty-seven patterns, seven cognitive functions, six topologies — all of them are different ways of allocating a finite resource pool under different scarcity constraints.

-My forthcoming Manning book, Designing AI Agents (MEAP May 2026), is the long form of that argument.
+The long form of that argument is Designing AI Agents (Manning).
 The newsletter, Agent Design Patterns, is where the shorter pieces live.

 The other half